The Story of the Groundbreaking ‘Easy Rider’ Soundtrack

 The release of Easy Rider on July 14, 1969, marked a revolution in Hollywood filmmaking.
 Easy Rider was directed by Hopper and produced by Fonda, two of the era’s rebellious young filmmakers who chose to work outside the studio system.

-The film follows Wyatt, nicknamed “Captain America” (Fonda), and Billy (Hopper), who have just made a major drug sale.
+The film follows Wyatt, aka “Captain America,” (played by Fonda) and his friend Billy (Hopper), who just made a major drug sale.
 With the money hidden in the gas tank of Wyatt’s bike, the pair travel from Los Angeles to New Orleans to celebrate Mardi Gras, then head to Florida to retire.
-Along the way they meet hippies, rednecks and George Hanson (Jack Nicholson), a hard-drinking lawyer who joins them on their trip.
+Along the way they meet hippies, rednecks and George Hanson (played by Jack Nicholson), a hard-drinking lawyer who joins them.

 As shooting progressed, relations between Fonda and Hopper deteriorated.
 When they returned to L.A., it was inevitable that Fonda’s choice of Crosby, Stills & Nash to score the film was doomed.

 “I sabotaged that,” Hopper recalled in Easy Riders, Raging Bulls.
 “They picked me up in a limo at Columbia, and drove me over, played the music, I told Steve Stills, ‘Look, you guys are really good musicians, but honestly, anybody who rides in a limo can’t comprehend my movie, so I’m gonna have to say no to this, and if you guys try to get in the studio again, I may have to cause you some bodily harm.’”

 Watch ‘Born to Be Wild’ From ‘Easy Rider’

 Subscribe to 102.1 & 105.3 The Shark on

 Hopper prevailed but the artists still had to give their permission for the songs to be used in the film.